Fakorede/fabcodes/cka9fpfyv00lpc5s14jv319pn.md

 ## Open-Closed Principle in Go

 # Introduction
-This Open-Closed Principle states that types should be open for extension, but closed for modification.
+The Open-Closed Principle states that types should be open for extension, but closed for modification.

 ## Analogy